fbpx

 How can I assign individual chapters or activities to students instead of the whole file?

-Once your master file has been placed into your Google Drive follow these steps:
+Once your master file is in your Google Drive, follow these steps:

 Setting up for a Sub in a Pinch!